schlawiner/fu-rpg-frei-und-universell/05-narrator.md

 FU is not a game about “levelling up”.
 While characters might have a variety of experiences and learn from them, the real advancement comes from the changing story and/or world.

-In FU geht es nicht um das "Aufleveln" eines Charakters, sondern hauptsächlich um die Geschichte, die sich verändert.
-Natürlich können Charaktere im Spiel auch Dinge lernen.
+In FU geht es nicht um das "Aufleveln" einer Figur, sondern hauptsächlich um die Geschichte, die sich verändert.
+Natürlich können Figuren im Spiel auch Dinge lernen.

 If appropriate, players can change one Descriptor between game sessions.
 This alteration should relate in some way to the experiences and story their character just participated in.
 Gear can be changed between sessions at the Narrator’s discretion.